byCrookie/discord-music/README.md

 ## Counter Strike

-`dmc` is a command line tool to integrate discord-music with Counter Strike.
+`dmcs` is a command line tool to integrate discord-music with Counter Strike.
 Based on the current game round states the bot will play or pause the music.

 - [Reddit - GSI](https://www.reddit.com/r/GlobalOffensive/comments/cjhcpy/game_state_integration_a_very_large_and_indepth/)